Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Experiments

 \subsection{Implementation Details}

-For feature extracting, we subsampled a maximum of $B=64$ aligned sequences after performing multiple sequence alignment with ColabFold MMseq2 to prepare the MSA Transformer input as explained in Section \ref{subsubsec:feat}.
+To prepare the input data, we subsampled a maximum of $N_{seq}=64$ aligned sequences after performing MSA with ColabFold MMseq2 to prepare the MSA Transformer input as explained in Section~\ref{subsubsec:feat}.

-For training \texttt{MBGNN}’s metal-binding predictor, we followed the $M$-fold ensemble strategy described in Section \ref{subsec:mfold}.
-We randomly shuffled and split the extracted metal-binding/non-binding training graphs into six folds ($M=6$).
-For training, one fold was used as the validation set, and the remaining five were used for training.
-This process resulted in six independently trained metal-binding predictor models, with their averaged outputs used in the final pipeline.
-These models were implemented using PyTorch (version 2.3.0)\cite{10.5555/3454287.3455008} and PyG (version 2.6.1)\cite{fey2019fast}.
-The best-performing model, selected based on the F1 score on the validation set, was chosen for the final predictor.
-The training was performed using the Adam optimizer with a learning rate of 0.001, weight decay of 0.0001, and cross-entropy loss as the objective function.
-The hidden-dimension parameters of all metal-binding predictor models were set to 64, and five SAGEConv layers ($N_1=5$) were used in the model.
+For training MBGNN’s metal-binding predictor, we followed the $M$-fold ensemble strategy described in Section~\ref{subsec:mfold}.
+We randomly shuffled and split the extracted metal-binding/non-binding training graphs into six folds ($M=6$), resulting in six independently trained metal-binding predictor models, with their averaged outputs used for metal-type prediction.
+These models were implemented using PyTorch (version 2.3.0)~\cite{10.5555/3454287.3455008} and PyTorch Geometric (version 2.6.1)~\cite{fey2019fast}.
+The best-performing model was selected based on the F1 score on the validation set.
+The training was performed for 50 epochs using the Adam optimizer\cite{kingma2014adam} with a learning rate of 0.001, weight decay of 0.0001, and cross-entropy loss as the objective function.
+The hidden-dimension parameters of all metal-binding predictor models were set to 64, and five SAGEConv layers ($N_{bind}=5$) were used in the model.

-For training \texttt{MBGNN}’s metal-type predictor, we applied the same $M$-fold ensemble strategy, splitting the dataset into six folds ($M=6$).
-One fold was designated as the validation set, while the remaining five were for training.
-The final prediction was the average of the six model's outputs.
-Based on the F1 score during validation in each iteration, the best-performing model was selected for use in the final predictor.
+For training MBGNN’s metal-type predictor, we applied the same $M$-fold ensemble strategy, splitting the dataset into six folds ($M=6$).
+The best-performing model for each fold was selected using the F1 score during validation.
+The final prediction was the average of the outputs of the six selected models.
 The training hyperparameters remained consistent with those of the metal-binding predictor, except for a weight decay of 0.0005 in the Adam optimizer and the hidden dimension size of 512.
-Five SAGEConv layers were used, i.e., $N_2=5$.
+Metal-type predictor models were trained for 500 epochs.
+This model also used five SAGEConv layers ($N_{type}=5$).